 Gandules

-After a three-year hiatus the CCCB 's summer film session Gandules is back, inviting film lovers to view a diverse assortment of films under the night sky.
+After a five-year hiatus the CCCB's summer film session Gandules returned in 2025, inviting film lovers to view a diverse assortment of films under the night sky.
 Previous years have have focused on the themes femmes fatales, the seven deadly sins, immigration and love.
-This year's program returns in celebration of the 15th anniversary of the D’A Film Festival featuring a selection of the emblematic titles that have been screened during the festival’s 15-year history.
+The program returned in conjunction with of the 15th anniversary of the D’A Film Festival featuring a selection of the emblematic titles that have been screened during the festival’s 15-year history.
 Often surrealist and always entertaining, it’s a lineup not to be missed.
 Films are usually screened in original version with Catalan subtitles.

 Screenings take place midweek, from Tuesday to Thursday in the CCCB’s Pati de les Dones courtyard, general admission is €4.00.
 Doors open and bar service begins at 21:00, screenings begin at 22:00. cccb.org